wcgordon1/TustinRecruiting/src/content/jobs/tr-devops-engineer-norwalk-devo-4j6z37.md

 ---
 position: DevOps Engineer
 description: >-
-  ## Position Overview

-  Join our dynamic and innovative team as a Remote DevOps Engineer for a leading SaaS-focused company headquartered in Norwalk, CA. This is a fully remote position, allowing you to work from anywhere within the United States while contributing to cutting-edge enterprise software solutions.
-Our company specializes in cloud platforms and B2B technology, providing you with the opportunity to engage with advanced technology stacks and lead a talented team of 4-6 technicians.
+  Position Overview Join our dynamic and innovative team as a Remote DevOps Engineer for a leading SaaSfocused company headquartered in Norwalk, CA. This is a fully remote position, allowing you to work from anywhere within the United States while contributing to cuttingedge enterprise software solutions.
+  Our company specializes in cloud platforms and B2B technology, providing you with the opportunity to engage with advanced technology stacks and lead a talented team of 46 technicians.
 If you're passionate about remote collaboration and have a knack for optimizing software development processes, this role is for you.

-  ## Key Responsibilities

-  - Design, implement, and manage scalable cloud-based solutions.

-  - Collaborate with cross-functional teams to streamline deployment processes.
+Key Responsibilities  Design, implement, and manage scalable cloudbased solutions.
+Collaborate with crossfunctional teams to streamline deployment processes.  ...

-  - ...
 location: 'Norwalk, CA'
 team: Software
 schedule: Standard Business Hours